Skip to main navigation

 Rubber band ligation is the most widely used treatment for internal hemorrhoids.
 If you still have symptoms after three or four treatments, surgery may be considered.

-Rubber band ligation cannot be used if there is not enough tissue to pull into the banding device.
-This procedure is almost never appropriate for fourth-degree hemorrhoids.
+Rubber band ligation may not be used if there is not enough tissue to pull into the banding device to put a rubber band in place.

 How Well It Works